samay825/Vaim-Samay-FIleEdit/README.md

 ## Instruction !

-Put the File in Vaim-Samay-FIleEdit Otherwise It wom't work !
+Put the File in Vaim-Samay-FIleEdit Otherwise It won't work !

 ## 🔗 Links